 Comment below to submit a question!

-For a little background, I attended the Maryland Institute College of Art for the first year of my undergrad.
+I attended the Maryland Institute College of Art for the first year of my undergrad.
 Unfortunately, I was unable to continue there, due to financial hardship, and ended up graduating from my local state university with a BA in Studio Art: Drawing.

 I took a year off to save money and prepare my portfolio, and applied to both RISD and MICA’s MAT programs for Fall 2017.
 I was admitted to both (MICA awarded me their highest scholarship) and initially thought that receiving my MAT and starting out in a high school teaching environment would allow for a few years of experience before possibly later pursuing a teaching position at the college level.